hammerheim-game/hammerheim-rules/7-equipment.md

 from one has a tremendous range and can penetrate armour easily.
 Crossbows take much longer than other bows to make, so they are expensive and relatively rare weapons.
-Still, they are the preferred weapon of many in Mordheim because of their power and long range.
+Still, they are the preferred weapon of many in Hammerheim because of their power and long range.

 __Range:__ 30"